 I feel it is essential to be able to build on prior experience and I am adaptable to different and challenging environments.
 My strengths include being able to multi-task, remain calm and effective, whilst working to deadlines, and being an effective communicator.

-I am looking forward to contributing to the dynamic team in the STSA and to supporting the development of all colleagues through our work in STSA.
-I am very excited to be supporting the team as we create The National Modern Languages SCITT and begin to work more widely.
+I enjoy contributing to the dynamic team in the South Yorkshire Teaching Hub and to supporting the development of all colleagues.
+I am very excited to be supporting the team in the National Modern Languages SCITT.